 - prevent and detect crime, fraud or corruption

 We are required by legislation, other regulatory requirements and our insurers to retain your data where we have ceased to act for you.
 The period of retention required varies with the applicable legislation but is typically six years.
-To ensure compliance with all such requirements it is the policy of the firm to retain all data for a period of seven years from the end of the period concerned.
+To ensure compliance with all such requirements it is the policy of the firm to retain all data for a period of seven years after our relationship with you has ended.
 In some cases, data will be retained for significantly longer periods for instance, where there is an ongoing trust or there has been a financial transaction such as an investment or disposal that may later need to be referred back to.

 Who has access to your information?